What to expect and what to prepare now that the rainy season in the Philippines has officially started?

 How to protect your home during the rainy season?

-To prepare your home for the wet season, you should consider the exterior as much as the interior environment.
-If you are expecting heavy rains in your area, have your roof and your drain pipes checked, and do not wait for the rain to signal where your house needs fixing.
+To prepare your home for the wet season, consider the exterior as much as the interior environment.
+If you are expecting heavy rains in your area, check your roof and drainpipes, and do not wait for the rain to signal where your house needs fixing.

 Aside from your roofs, the windows can also be an entry point for water to get inside your house.
-That said, make sure your windows are of water-resistant materials.
-Additionally, if your windows have hinges, ensure that they are properly installed so that no liquid or moisture can seep in.
+That said, make sure your windows are made of water-resistant materials.
+Additionally, if your windows have hinges, ensure they are properly installed so that no liquid or moisture seeps in.

-For houses that are prone to the growth of moss and molds, make sure that you have stocked up on bleach for your walls and floors.
-Another concern is furniture that is prone to molds facilitated by the damp air.
-To avoid mold growth on your precious items, keep them away from doors and windows and other nooks that are damper than the rest of your house.
+For houses prone to moss and mold growth, make sure that you have stocked up on bleach for your walls and floors.
+Another concern are pieces of furniture prone to molds brought by the damp air.
+To avoid mold growth on your precious items, keep them away from doors, windows, and other nooks that are damper than the rest of your house.

 Common health threats during the rainy season

-The entrance of the rainy season at the time of Covid-19 is a double threat to our health.
+The entrance of the rainy season is a threat to our health.
 On top of the current health threat and protocols, the Department of Health (DOH) also advises the public about the most common diseases during this season.
 DOH lists the following as the illnesses and diseases that frequently spike in cases during the rainy season: